ainabjerke/aina-bjerke-semester-project-2/README.md

-# GG Optic is an e-commerce site for men and women sunglasses
+# GG Optic is an e-commerce site for sunglasses for men and women
 Semester Project 2

 ![image](https://i.ibb.co/4sv1V2m/GG-optic-website-img.jpg)